OUR EXPERTS WERE HERE

 Plan Ahead!

-The number one step when looking into how to plan an Alaska cruise is to start early.
+The number one step is to start early.
 Small ship Alaska cruise departures are limited, the season is short, vessels are small and spaces fill up fast.
 The most popular small boat Alaska cruise itineraries are often sold out 6-9 months in advance.
-Planning ahead also equates to savings in many cases due to early-booking deals and being able to figure out all the nuances of ways to save on your trip: see our Alaska small ship cruise deals for more tips.

 Choose When to Go

-Next up in choosing an Alaska cruise is often deciding when to go.
+When should you go?
 This deciding factor can sometimes dictate what region is best to cruise.
-The Alaska adventure cruise season begins in April and runs into early October, but the majority of Alaskan cruise options are found in the heart of the summer months, which offer the best combination of long days, good weather, abundant wildlife and ease of also visiting Denali National Park.
+The Alaska adventure cruise season generally begins in April and runs through September, but the majority of small ship Alaska cruises are found in the heart of the summer months.
+This time offers the best combination of long days, good weather, abundant wildlife and option to also visit Denali National Park.

 Look to the spring for statistically drier albeit colder weather, more solitude and the best prices of the year on Alaska small ship cruises.
-Darker skies in the early spring and late fall can be a chance to spot the northern lights, or aurora borealis.
-For even more detail on each month, view our best time to visit Alaska guide.
+For even more detail, view our best time to visit Alaska guide or find climate charts on our Alaska travel climate page.

 Decide How Much Time to Spend